 Systemic (medications that work throughout the body):

-When the plaques are too big or too extensive to be managed with topical treatments, systemic agents can be used.
+When the plaques are too big or too extensive to be managed with topical treatments, systemic agents (which work throughout the body) can be used.
 These can improve or even clear up symptoms.
 You will need to undertake screening tests before starting on systemic agents.
 These tests make sure the medication is safe for your particular case.
 Types of systemic medication used in the treatment of plaque psoriasis include immunosuppressants or retinoids.
 Immunosuppressants target the ‘over-active defence cells’ of the immune system.
 They include: methotrexate, cyclosporine and mycophenolate.
 Retinoids, such as acitretin, are a form of vitamin A and regulate the rate of skin cell turnover.

 The affected area is treated under ultraviolet light B (UVB) or ultraviolet light A (UVA).
 This can be to your whole body or targeted to specific areas such as the hands or scalp.

 - Moderate alcohol consumption; your doctor or dermatologist can tell you how much is safe for you.